mpicker0/ac2017/README.md

 * December 14:  `mix run scripts/dec14.exs`.
 This isn't too efficient as it uses a map and creates lots of intermediate maps along the way.
 Still, it runs quickly enough.
+* December 15:  `mix run scripts/dec15.exs`
+* December 16:  `mix run scripts/dec16.exs`.
+I initially tried brute force for Part 2, but it was way too slow.
+Fortunately, there is a loop early on in the output sequence (after 56 items, and it starts right away) and adjusting it to detect the loop and omit most of the runs made it much faster.

 ## Poking around
 To start an interactive `iex` session and try out the code live, run: